 This isn't so much talking about grace for eternity.
 God's already promised that.
 This is grace for time.
 This is while we're alive making us what we ought to be.

 It just reminds us, doesn't it, of another virtue, being faithful.
-And he says, "I've written to you briefly," just five short chapters, but O how rich.
+And he says, "I've written to you briefly," just five short chapters, but oh how rich.
 It is brief, really, short, condensed.
 And he says in it I've been exhorting and testifying that this is the true grace of God.
 He's saying, "I've been telling you about God's grace, His saving grace, His sanctifying grace, His grace through trials, His grace through sufferings, I want you to stand firm in His grace.
 Be faithful to it, that's what he's saying.
-Silas was faithful, will you be faithful?
+Silas was faithful.
+Will you be faithful?
 Stand in this grace.
-It's like Romans 5:2, "In grace you stand," Paul says and Peter says, "and please stand there, will you?"
-Be faithful...be faithful.
+It's like Romans 5:2, "In grace you stand," Paul says, and Peter says, "and please stand there, will you?"
+Be faithful.
+Be faithful.

-But well could be saying the saints of Rome, the church, together with you also elect, sends you greetings.
-Christian affection.
-So does my son Mark, Peter's spiritual son not his physical son.
-Mark called John Mark is mentioned in Acts 12:12, he accompanied Paul, stayed with Paul during the Apostles time in prison in Rome.
-Tradition indicates that Peter helped him write the gospel of Mark...that when Mark wrote his gospel, Peter was there to assist him.
+But well could be saying the saints of Rome, the church, chosen together with you also elect, sends you greetings, Christian affection.
+So does my son Mark, Peter's spiritual son, not his physical son.
+Mark, called John Mark, is mentioned in Acts 12:12, he accompanied Paul, stayed with Paul during the apostle’s time in prison in Rome.
+Tradition indicates that Peter helped him write the gospel of Mark; that when Mark wrote his gospel, Peter was there to assist him.
 But here you have a little collection of affection.
 The church, to your church, me to you, Mark to you and in 14 he says, "Just kiss everybody, will you?"
 An outward sign of affection often mentioned in the New Testament.
 By the way, it was men to men, and women to women in ancient times, a customary part of early church affection.